Billotais/bilat.xyz/vita.md

 <a name="code_"></a>

+## Preprocessing

+Since this model should work with any audio file provided, we need to do some preprocessing beforehand.
+There are two parts for this.

+### Audio degradation

+Since the goal of this project is to improve audio quality, we need to create our dataset.
+We use the MAESTRO Dataset (as described later), which constists of only high quality audio files.
+We therefore need to degrade those files to have our training data pairs.
+Three type of pre-processing are supported; Noise, Downsampling and reverberation.
+All of those are done using the `sox` library, and can be chained together.

+For the downsampling, we have two arguments, *target_res* and "input_res*.
+If we name our pair of input/output data samples (x, y), we can create y by simply downsampling our audio to *target_rate*.
+To create x, we first downsample our data to *input_res*, and then upsample it to *target_rate* using simple linear interpolation.
+We do it thi way so we can have a symatrical network, which is necessary for our skip connections to work properly.

 ## Code

 You can find on this [github page](https://github.com/Billotais/Denoising-with-Generative-Models) all the code used for this project.
 Required libraries are the following